noopur-zambare/noopur-zambare.github.io/_pages/about.md

 During my time as a student, I got opportunities to expand my knowledge and gain practical experience.
 Such opportunities included my role as a Data Science and Machine Learning intern.
 This experience allowed me to work on real-world projects, collaborating with a team to analyse and extract insights from large datasets.
 It was during these internships that I discovered my passion for using Machine Learning and Deep Learning techniques to uncover patterns and make data-driven predictions.
 I am totally in for all the project involving Dev + ML!
 <br/><br/>

-I was awarded the  <a href="https://www.mitacs.ca/en/programs/globalink/globalink-research-internship" target="_blank"> MITACS Globalink Research Internship</a> by MITACS Canada.
-I was chosen amongst students from 16 countries to undertake a summer internship at the University of Calgary, Canada.
+I was awarded the <a href="https://www.mitacs.ca/en/programs/globalink/globalink-research-internship" target="_blank"> Mitacs Globalink Research Internship</a>, through which I was selected among students from 16 countries to undertake a summer research internship at the University of Calgary, Canada, further strengthening my research interests in applied machine learning.
 <br/><br/>